jwestfall69/neogeo-diag-bios/docs/tests/z80/ram_data.md

 ### RAM Data Tests
 ---

-The RAM Data tests consists of writing a byte and reading it back from each memory location.
-This is done using bytes 0x00, 0x55, 0xaa and 0xff bytes.
+The RAM data tests consists of writing a byte and reading it back from each RAM location.
+This is done using bytes 0x00, 0x55, 0xaa and 0xff.
+Should the read byte not match the written byte it will result in one of the following
-Should the read byte not match the written byte it will result in one of the following errors:
+errors:

 |  Hex  | Number | Beep Code |  Credit Leds  | Error Text |
 | ----: | -----: | --------: | :-----------: | :--------- |